inaka/Jayme/README.md

 }
 ```

-Then, whenever you need to instantiate a backend with your configuration, instead of calling `NSURLSessionBackend()`, you would:
+Then, whenever you need to instantiate a backend with your configuration, instead of calling the regular `NSURLSessionBackend()`, you would:

 ```swift
 let backend = NSURLSessionBackend.myAppBackend()